-Security is a process; it isn’t enough to reliably boot the operating system version installed at the factory — there must also exist a mechanism to quickly and securely obtain the latest security updates.
+Security is a process; it isn’t enough to reliably boot the operating system version installed at the factory—there must also exist a mechanism to quickly and securely obtain the latest security updates.
 Apple regularly releases software updates to address emerging security concerns.
 Users of iOS and iPadOS devices receive update notifications on the device.
 Mac users find available updates in System Preferences.
 Updates are delivered wirelessly, for rapid adoption of the latest security fixes.

 For greater software update security, when the device to be upgraded is physically connected to a Mac, a full copy of iOS or iPadOS is downloaded and installed.
 But for over-the-air (OTA) software updates, only the components required to complete an update are downloaded, improving network efficiency by not downloading the entire operating system.
-What’s more, software updates can be cached on a Mac with macOS 10.13 or later with Content Caching turned on, so that iOS and iPadOS devices don’t need to re-download the necessary update over the internet.
+What’s more, software updates can be cached on a Mac running macOS 10.13 or later with Content Caching turned on, so that iOS and iPadOS devices don’t need to redownload the necessary update over the internet.
 (They still need to contact Apple servers to complete the update process.)

-Personalised update process
+Personalized update process

 The boot-time chain-of-trust evaluation verifies that the signature comes from Apple and that the measurement of the item loaded from the storage device, combined with the device’s ECID, matches what was covered by the signature.
-These steps are designed to ensure that, on devices that support personalisation, the authorisation is for a specific device and that an older operating system or firmware version from one device can’t be copied to another.
+These steps are designed to ensure that, on devices that support personalization, the authorization is for a specific device and that an older operating system or firmware version from one device can’t be copied to another.
 The nonce helps prevent an attacker from saving the server’s response and using it to tamper with a device or otherwise alter the system software.

-Finally, the user’s data volume is never mounted during a software update to help prevent anything being read from or written to that volume during updates.
+Finally, the user’s data volume is never mounted during a software update, to help prevent anything being read from or written to that volume during updates.